emsterdam1/anRNAlab-Protocols/Chemical-Probing/OOPS-RNP.md

 **15.** Incubate samples at room tempurature for 10 min.

-**16.** Pellet RNA precipitate at 18-20,000 x g for 10 minutes.
-Discard supernatant.
+**16.** Pellet RNA precipitate at 15,000 x g for 10 minutes.
+Discard supernatant.<br/>
+_You can spin at higher speeds, but do so at ~15 °C to mitigate heating._

 **17.** Add 900 µL 100% ethanol, spin 5 minutes, and discard ethanol.